-Footprints are unique to every individual just like the fingerprints.
-There is a possibility in the case of fingerprints that the culprit may erase the fingerprints or had worn the gloves so the fingerprints must not be available at the crime scene, but it is difficult to avoid footprints.
-To avoid the footprints the culprit may wear footwear but then the footwear marks are obtained which are also of evidentiary value at the crime scene.
+Footprints are unique to every individual just like fingerprints.
+There is a possibility in the case of fingerprints that the culprit may erase the fingerprints or have worn gloves so the fingerprints must not be available at the crime scene, but it is difficult to avoid footprints.
+To avoid footprints the culprit may wear footwear but then the footwear marks are obtained which are also of evidentiary value at the crime scene.

 However, footwear marks evaluation is one of the methods involved in forensic examination, which involves techniques differing from the footprint examination techniques.

 Since footprints are similar to fingerprints, therefore their anatomy, formation, and types of occurrence at the crime scene are also similar.
 It is believed that they are also formed due to the friction ridges present on the sole of the foot.

 Also, footprint science is based on the principle that no two persons have similar footprints.
 In other words, footprints are unique to individuals like fingerprints and can be considered as an example of the Law of Individuality.

 The skin of the plantar portion of the feet and toes is different from the skin of the other body parts.
 The papillary ridges present on the plantar surface form a unique pattern that constitutes a footprint containing individual characteristics.